heinzfieldmann/runlevelzero.se/README.md

 # runlevelzero.se
-Run Level Zero web stuff.
-Test of apache git updates

-Todo:

-Let someone do a great website.
-Push it here.

-Slask: Test to see if the crontab is updating the right local volume.
+Running Level Zero web content.
+Testing automatic git updates.
+This is just a simple test.
+I have a container in Kubernetes updating a volume with the help of Git (using a cron job), and then nginx serving it via an ingress.